Last Updated on March 17, 2026

 -

 Many financial institutions maintain and process valuable and important information such as their customers’ account information, payment card information, and personal identifiers, including social security numbers.
 Leakage of this information may see the identity of the individual, and his/her associated businesses defamed and subjected to other forms of fraud.
-For purposes of protecting this data from unauthorized persons and misuse, sound measures in cyber security are vital.
+For the purposes of protecting this data from unauthorised persons and misuse, sound measures in cybersecurity are vital.

 -